ahlstromcj/seq66/README.md

         *   Changed the Apply button from Edit / Preferences to a Restart button.
 Further tightening of change detection.
         *   Moved midibyte/midiboolean functions from strfunctions to midibytes and mutegroup.
+Much header-file cleanup.
+Do a --full-clean!
+        *   Added Ctrl-Home and Ctrl-End support to the song editor.
-        *   Added an HTML tutorial and commands to access it.
+        *   Added an initial HTML tutorial and commands to access it.
 Add shellexecute module to replace the ill-performing QDesktopServices.
         *   Important configure.ac/Makefile.am upgrades.
     *   Version 0.98.7:
         *   Fixed issue #80 where some MIDI controls were getting recorded.